Environmental Technician Apprenticeship

 - Have a valid Alaska driver's license (or ability to obtain).

-- We are seeking any applicants that have identified potential employers.
-To learn more how you can join this program as an employer or Apprentice, please call us at (907) 202-9612, or email email@example.com
+We continue to seek any applicants that have identified potential employers.
+To learn more how you can join this program as an employer or Apprentice, please call us at (907) 202-9612, or email firstname.lastname@example.org